 Located in Van Meter, Hoffberger, Meyerhoff, and the Athenaeum

 The Front Gate (main) entrance located on Dulaney Valley Road is open 24 hours a day.
-When the college is in full academic session, security officers monitor all incoming vehicular traffic from 7:30 p.m. until 6 a.m.
+When the college is in full academic session, security officers monitor all incoming vehicular traffic from 7:30 p.m. to 6 a.m.
 All drivers must stop their vehicles and check in with the officer every time they enter campus.
 The registration decals on community members' cars are their passes onto campus.
-You may call the Safety and Security Office at 410-337-6112 for access to nonresidential buildings after hours.
+You may call the Public Safety Office at 410-337-6112 for access to non-residential buildings after hours.
 They will also provide an escort to any on-campus destinations during the hours of darkness.

-Student vehicles must be registered by the end of the first week of classes at the Department of Safety and Security in Heubeck Hall.
+Student vehicles must be registered by the end of the first week of classes at the Office of Public Safety in Heubeck Hall.
 A current Goucher College ID, driver's license, and state motor vehicle registration card must be presented to register a vehicle.
 There is a $50/year or $35/semester fee for student vehicle registration.

 All you need to know about campus dining can be found here.